flying-huckleberry/NGN-Bot/README.md

 ### Weather module
 Optional per-account weather settings (OpenMeteo) cached for 30 minutes.
 Provides template variables like `{weather_temp}` and optional commands like `!weather`, `!temp`, `!wind`, `!precip`, `!day`.

+### Module toggles (chat + web UI)
+- Web UI exposes per-platform module toggles for YouTube and Discord.
+- Global module disables are intended for in-development/broken modules and are only managed in the web UI.
+- Chat command (admin/mod only): `!module <name> <on|off>` toggles the module for the current platform.
+- Chat command: `!module status` lists module states for the current platform and omits globally disabled modules.

 ### Crypto paper trading
 Enabled by default.
 Users start with account-scoped starting cash and can trade allowlisted coins from the account settings.
 Prices come from CoinGecko `/simple/price`, cached per account TTL (set 0 for no cache).
 Commands: `!buy <symbol> <usd>`, `!sell <symbol> <usd>`, `!wallet`, `!coin <symbol>`, `!leaders`.
 Replies tag the user and respect the chat character limit.